Aki Kondo

 Aki Kondo (born February 22, 1977) is a Japanese illustrator and character designer, and former staff of San-X.

 Biography

 After graduating from the Junior College of Art and Design at Joshibi University of Art and Design, Kondo was hired to work in the Design studio of San-X in 1997.

-Kondo created and produced "Amaguri Chan" (September 2002), "Mikan Bouya" (December 2002) and Rilakkuma (September 2003) while she was at San-X. Kondo left San-X in 2003, and became a freelance illustrator and designer.
+Kondo created and produced Mikanbouya (December 2002) and Rilakkuma (September 2003) while she was at San-X. In 2002 and 2003 she also wrote and illustrated books with Amagurichan, which was originally created by Miki Takahashi (ja:たかはしみき, Takahashi Miki).
+Kondo left San-X in 2003, and became a freelance illustrator and designer.
 In 2005, Kondo has released the first Manga Comic "Okutan & Danna chan".

 Kondo is married to illustrator Tarouichi Aizawa and they have two daughters.
 Kondo is a part-time lecturer in Art and Design for Healing at Joshibi University of Art and Design.